Daffy Duck and Porky Pig Meet the Groovie Goolies: Reception

 The special is not liked by many Looney Tunes fans due to its limited animation and weak storyline.
 In That's All, Folks!
 The Art of Warner Bros.
 Animation, Steve Schneider dismissed the film as "a low moment in Warner's animation; the less said about this work, the better".
 Animation historian Jerry Beck called the film "the low point in the history of animation" and "an abominable mess, with limited animation, voices sped up incorrectly and an annoying laugh track (not to mention the bland stock background music)".
 Michael N. Salda called it "the worst Arthurian cartoon ever" in his book Arthurian Animation: A Study of Cartoon Camelots on Film and Television, stating:Even an all-star cast could not overcome Daffy Duck and Porky Pig Meet the Groovie Gooliess pedestrian draftsmanship, inconsistent voices, humorless gags, stock music loops, and empty characterization.
 The two segments devoted directly to Daffy's King Arthur film are no better than the rest of the cartoon that encompasses them.
 It is painful to watch.
 If the rest of the cartoon were any better, one could argue that Daffy's producer/director/actor effort is supposed to be deeply flawed, as it is, for example, in Daffy Duck in Hollywood, Hollywood Daffy and The Scarlet Pumpernickel.
 These three earlier cartoons were fine Warner Bros. releases that entertained even as, and because, they underscored Daffy's arrogance and many foibles.
 But Daffy's embedded King Arthur film is as unrelentingly weak as Daffy Duck and Porky Pig Meet the Groovie Goolies itself.
 There is no joke here.
 Despite the conclusion that shows Daffy proudly accepting an 'Ozzie' for King Arthur and making a speech in which he thanks himself repeatedly as producer, director, star, et cetera, the rest of the world took a dimmer view of Filmation's cartoon.
-Although the Phantom of the Flickers was speaking exclusively of Daffy's Arthurian film when he judged it a 'full-length flop', his condemnation could easily be extended to Daffy Duck and Porky Pig Meet the Groovie Goolies and much of Arthurianimation in the 1960s and early 1970s as a whole.
+Although the Phantom of the Flickers was speaking exclusively of Daffy's Arthurian film when he judged it a 'full-length flop', his condemnation could easily be extended to Daffy Duck and Porky Pig Meet the Groovie Goolies and much of Arthurianimation in the 1960s and early 1970s as a whole.Harry McCracken of Animato! criticized the special's "extremely limited animation, tinny music, and almost constant laugh track" and the "weird" live-action sequence, and described Mel Blanc's voice acting as "alarmingly off", but praised the Looney Tunes characters' "faithfully drawn" likenesses.

 The Animaniacs episode "Back In Style" was loosely based on Warner Bros. "loaning out" the Looney Tunes characters to appear in the film, with Yakko, Wakko, and Dot being loaned off to limited animation television cartoons, including a parody of Filmation's Fat Albert and the Cosby Kids named Obese Orson.